 “97% of people with back pain could benefit by learning the Alexander Technique–it is only a very small minority of back pain sufferers that require medical intervention such as surgery.”—Jack Stern, spinal neurosugeon

-Constance has synthesized 15 years of student success in reducing or eliminating back pain into a lesson learning experience expressly geared for people with back pain or people who want to prevent a future flare-up.
+Constance has synthesized over 17 years of student success in reducing or eliminating back pain into a lesson learning experience expressly geared for people with back pain or people who want to prevent a future flare-up.

 Back pain usually stems from something we do—either in our posture or movement.
 If it comes from an injury, we can heal better and faster by learning how to balance our bodies as we heal.
 If the pain comes from the ongoing way we do our everyday movements, we can learn to re-balance ourselves in those movements.
 Sitting, standing and walking are often done out of balance.
 Even the instruction “Stand up straight and pull your shoulders back” trains us to be out of balance.
 Many people have tried to hold this posture since they were children, but it is unsustainable.
 Our bodies were designed to function in an ideal balance that is not compressed or rigid, but easily upright and mobile.